 Caffeine and performance in short-term high-intensity (anaerobic) exercisePrint this page

-The overall results of the 17 studies indicated that caffeine can have benefits in some short-term, high-intensity exercises particularly under certain conditions, such as trained athletes who had abstained from caffeine before power-based sports and team sports events following ingestion of a moderate caffeine dose.
+The overall results suggest that caffeine can have benefits in some short-term, high-intensity exercises particularly under certain conditions, such as trained athletes who had abstained from caffeine before power-based sports and team sports events following ingestion of a moderate amount of caffeine13-15.

-A 2009 paper looked at the effect of caffeine (3.7mg/kg body weight) in addition to a carbohydrate-electrolyte supplement in a simulated football performance.
-The authors found that the caffeine group better maintained, and improved, short distance sprinting and jumping performances, compared to the no-caffeine group.14 A 2011 review of the evidence has shown that the ingestion of carbohydrates with caffeine provides a significant but small improvement in endurance performance compared with carbohydrates alone.
-However, the magnitude of the performance benefit that caffeine provides was less when added to carbohydrate than when added to placebo.15
+A 2010 paper looked at the effect of caffeine (3.7mg/kg body weight) in addition to a carbohydrate-electrolyte supplement in a simulated football performance16.
+The authors found that the caffeine group better maintained, and improved, short distance sprinting and jumping performances, compared to the no-caffeine group16.
+A 2011 review of the research suggests that the ingestion of carbohydrates with caffeine provides a significant but small improvement in endurance performance compared with carbohydrates alone17.
+However, the magnitude of the performance benefit that caffeine provides was less when added to carbohydrate than when added to placebo17.

 Short-term effects of caffeine

-A 2010 paper16 reported that a caffeine dose of 6mg/kg body weight in trained women resulted in an improvement in an “all at once” test but not in a repeated test.
+A 2010 paper18 reported that caffeine intake of 6mg/kg body weight in trained women resulted in an improvement in an “all at once” test but not in a repeated test18.

-A further paper17 tested two different doses of caffeine (2mg/kg body weight and 5mg/kg body weight) in active participants.
-The ingestion of the higher caffeine dose, but not the lower, resulted in an improvement in knee extension/flexion exercise performance.
-This effect disappeared in the second bout meaning the benefits of caffeine were short-term only.
+A further paper19 tested two different caffeine intakes (2mg/kg body weight and 5mg/kg body weight) in active participants19.
+The ingestion of the higher caffeine amount, but not the lower, resulted in an improvement in knee extension/flexion exercise performance.
+This effect disappeared in the second bout, meaning any benefits of caffeine were short-term only19.

 This information is intended for Healthcare professional audiences.